-My family does use glass jars for our home canning.
+My family does use glass jars for our home pressure canning.
 For example, we’ve got a decent garden going and make preserves, pickled vegetables, and pressure-canned veggies.
 These jars are mostly stored in our basement.

 They could still be destroyed by debris crashing down on them, but the basement is generally the safest room when it comes to natural disasters.

 - Cheap and easy